elifezgisen/neural-network-refactoring/README.md

 ## Model

-In this project, a multi-class classification algorithm will be implemented. (i.e. a single neural network model will predict an unknown sample for any of the 4 classes.)
+In this project, a multi-class classification algorithm will be implemented.
+(A single neural network model will predict an unknown sample for any of the 4 classes.)

 Classification Algorithms